Registration Exemptions for Investment Advisers under the Investment Advisers Act of 1940December 15, 2021

 Any person or firm who acts as an investment adviser must register with the appropriate regulatory authority (as further discussed below, either the Securities and Exchange Commission (the “SEC”) or the applicable state’s securities regulator) or qualify for a registration exemption.
 An investment adviser is generally defined under the Investment Advisers Act of 1940 (the “Advisers Act”) as any person or firm who, for compensation, engages in the business of advising others as to the value of securities, or as to the advisability of investing in, purchasing, or selling securities.
-Two commonly relied upon registration exemptions under the Advisers Act are the private fund adviser exemption and the venture capital fund adviser exemption, each of which is discussed in more detail below.
+Two commonly relied upon registration exemptions for investment advisers under the Advisers Act are the private fund adviser exemption and the venture capital fund adviser exemption, each of which is discussed in more detail below.

 An investment adviser is exempt from the requirement to register with the SEC under the private fund adviser exemption if it solely advises “private funds” and its total “regulatory assets under management” in the United States are less than $150 million.

 A “private fund” is a pooled investment fund that satisfies the requirements of either Section 3(c)(1) or Section 3(c)(7) of the Investment Company Act of 1940 (the “1940 Act”).
 To satisfy the requirements of Section 3(c)(1), a private fund must have fewer than 100 beneficial owners (all of whom must be an “accredited investor” under the Securities Act of 1933)1 and must not make a public offering of its securities.
 To satisfy the requirements of Section 3(c)(7), all of the private fund’s beneficial owners must be “qualified purchasers” and the fund must not make a public offering of its securities.
 A qualified purchaser is generally defined under the 1940 Act as a sophisticated investor that has a minimum amount of investable assets.
 For example, an individual that has more than $5 million of investments is a qualified purchaser, as is a company or other entity that has more than $25 million of investments.